marc-bouvier-graveyard/eisenhower_matrix/docs/architecture/decisions/0002-use-elixir-as-backend-technology.md

 You will be forced to design for concurrency.
 With time you will have to learn Erlang which is hard and not very developer friendly.

-What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated.